sector-f/admiral/README.md

 ### Sections of the admiral.toml

-Each section of the `admiral.toml` contains a command that producses some output: you can use shell scripts, python scripts, executable binaries, etc.
+Each section of the `admiral.toml` contains a command that produces some output;
+you can use shell scripts, python scripts, executable binaries, etc.

 Here is an example script section: